shadowshadow725/RNN-MMR-Predictor/README.md

 <!-- A justification that your implemented method performed reasonably, given the difficulty of the problem—or a hypothesis for why it doesn’t.
 This is extremely important.
 We are looking for an interpretation of the result.
 You may want to refer to your data summary and hyperparameter choices to make your argument. -->

 ## Ethical Consideration
 We believe that the RNN model we created can be used for both public and professional match evaluation.
-The evaluation can be done by comparing the ELO rating generated by our model (gELO) to each player actual ELO rating.
-From the comparison, we can evaluate the match gameplay quality; whether the performance of **all the players** reflect the level of ELO rating they are in right now.
+The evaluation can be done by comparing the ELO rating generated by our model to each player actual ELO rating.
+From the comparison, we can evaluate the match gameplay quality; whether the performance of **all the players** reflect the average level of ELO rating they are in right now.

-The gELO is generated by taking all of the 10 players in a match as an input; this means the value generated is a generalization of 10 players' performance which is not an accurate representation of individual performance.
+The prediction is generated by taking all of the 10 players in a match as an input; this means the value generated is a generalization of 10 players' performance which is not an accurate representation of individual performance.
 A player may have good individual performance in a match but the model says otherwise (by generating much lower ELO rating than the average of 10 players' ELO ratings), and vice versa.

 An ethical problem will arise when our model is misused to evaluate individual performance, especially in professional scenes.
 The misinterpretation of the generated ELO rating can lead to cyberbullying targeted to specific professional players or teams.
 A player/team can be a target for cyberbullying because the model (indirectly) rated their latest match poorly by generating low ELO rating below what is expected from professional players.
 Therefore, we emphasize the model's purpose as a **match evaluation** tool and **not** an individual evaluation tool.